Updated: Feb 13

 4. Platforms may not be announced until 10 minutes before departure, and they might be pretty far away.
 Sometimes, you get lucky and your platform is up on the screen an hour before you leave.
 Other times, you and other people anxious to get aboard a train huddle together before a screen looking to find out which platform to be at up to 10 minutes before you're supposed to be there.
 Depending on which train station you're at, platforms can be on a different floor or off to the side of the main trains, causing quite the hustle to make it in time.
 My tip for this is to be sure to follow all the posted signs, and be prepared to run when necessary.

 5. If you miss a train, don't worry too much.
 You can usually exchange your train ticket for no extra cost at a Trenitalia information booth, and since trains are frequent, it will not be a much later time.
 Although it's stressful, don't let a missed train ruin your day in the amazing country of Italy!

 6. Be Prepared.
 You don't have to worry about traveling with luggage, because there is plenty of room in the overhead compartments or under your seat to store your stuff.
 Something you do have to worry about, however, is pickpockets.
 One thing I did is get a small bag similar to this one that stays in front of you, so you can see your valuables at all times.
 It zips, and you can even tuck it inside your shirt for extra security.

 I hope this guide was able to somewhat help you nail down the trains in Italy.
 Don't let any of the negatives fool you—this is 100 percent the best way to get around in this country, and once you figure it out, it is also the easiest way.
-If you still don't know what cities you want to visit, I suggest checking out this Discovery Italy Guide.
-I used it to plan my trip, and I think it may be helpful for you.

 *This post may contain affiliate links, meaning that I will get a small commission if you purchase from my link with no extra cost to you :)*